-At the Meeting, two Class I Directors are to be elected to serve until the 2024 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified.
-The Board of Directors, upon the recommendation of the Nominating Committee, has nominated Mr. Jeffrey N. Peterson and Dr. Michael S. Urdea as Class I Directors.
-Messrs.
-Peterson and Urdea are currently directors of the Company and have not been nominated pursuant to any arrangement or understanding with any person.
+At the Meeting, one Class III Director is to be elected to serve until the 2027 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified.
+The Board, upon the recommendation of the Nominating Committee, has nominated Mr. Richard Schumacher as a Class III Director.
+Mr. Schumacher is currently a director of the Company and has not been nominated pursuant to any arrangement or understanding with any person.

-The Company's Restated Articles of Organization, as amended (the "Articles of Organization"), and Amended and Restated Bylaws, as amended (the "Bylaws"), provide that our Board of Directors shall be divided into three classes.
-At each annual meeting of stockholders, the directors elected to succeed those whose terms expire are identified as being in the same class as the directors they succeed and are elected to hold office for a term to expire at the third annual meeting of stockholders after their election, and until their respective successors are duly elected and qualified, unless an adjustment in the term to which an individual director shall be elected is made because of a change in the number of directors.
+The Company's Restated Articles of Organization, as amended (the "Articles of Organization"), and Amended and Restated Bylaws, as amended (the "Bylaws"), provide that our Board shall be divided into three classes.
+At each annual meeting of stockholders, the directors elected to succeed those whose terms expire are identified as being in the same class as the directors they succeed and are elected to hold office for a term to expire at the third annual meeting of stockholders after their election, and until their respective successors are duly elected and qualified unless an adjustment in the term to which an individual director shall be elected is made because of a change in the number of directors.

 Our Articles of Organization and Bylaws do not require our stockholders to elect any directors in a class for which the term of office extends beyond the Meeting.
-The term of office of Mr. Peterson and Dr. Urdea, the Company's Class I Directors, expires at the Meeting.
-The terms of office of the Class II Directors and Class III Directors, comprised of Mr. Pollack, Mr. Mangiardi and Mr. Schumacher, continue after the Meeting.
+The term of office of Mr. Schumacher, the Company's Class III Director, expires at the Meeting.
+The terms of office of the Class I Directors and Class II Directors, comprised of Jeffrey N. Peterson, Dr. Mickey Urdea, Mr. Vito Mangiardi, and Mr. Kevin Pollack, continue after the Meeting.

-At the Meeting, it is the intention of the persons named as proxies to vote for the election of Mr. Peterson and Dr. Urdea as the Class I Directors.
-In the unanticipated event that Mr. Peterson and Dr. Urdea should be unable to serve, the persons named as proxies will vote the proxy for such substitute(s), if any, as the present Board of Directors may designate or the present Board of Directors may reduce the number of directors.
+At the Meeting, it is the intention of the person named as proxies to vote for the election of Mr. Schumacher as the Class III Director.
+In the unanticipated event that Mr. Schumacher should be unable to serve, the persons named as proxies will vote the proxy for such substitute(s), if any, as the present Board may designate or the present Board may reduce the number of directors.

-In selecting members for our Board of Directors, we consider each individual's unique and diversified background and expertise.
+In selecting members for our Board, we consider each individual's unique and diversified background and expertise.
 We believe that selecting directors with a wide range of talents and skills provides a functional diversity that allows our Board to provide strong leadership.
 The following noteworthy experience, qualifications, attributes and skills for each Board member, together with the biographical information for each nominee described below, led to our conclusion that the person should serve as a director of PBI in light of our business and structure: